ericpruitt/tmux.vim/README.md

   background is changed to white since the text might otherwise be invisible.
 - Distinct highlighting has been added for interpolated blocks (`#[...]`, `#(...)` and `#{...}`).
-- Multi-line strings are supported and correctly correctly highlighted.
+- Multi-line strings are supported and correctly highlighted.
 - The highlighting style has been modified; what is considered a boolean, identifier, etc. in this version of the syntax file differs from Keith's.